DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Lend/Remove Skill
    - Description: You really know how to target an ability and either support it or get in it's way.
    - Resource: Minor or Major
-   - Mechanic: Designate a character to Boost or Reduce and a Skill (or action that would require a Skill such as Attack).
-This character recieves an additional 1/2 (Minor Major) positive or negative modifier to Draws that involve this Skill.
+   - Mechanic: Designate a character that you would like to Boost or Reduce and choose a Skill (or action that would require a Skill such as Attack).
+This character receives an additional 1/2 (Minor Major) positive or negative modifier to any Draws that involve this Skill.
    - Prerequisites: Role: Support
    - Tags:
 - Name: Lend Readiness